sccn/sccn.github.io/workshops/EEGLAB_2011_Aspet.md

 <span style="color: blue">Aspet, France - June 20-23, 2011</span>
 The 13th EEGLAB Workshops will take place from Monday June 20th through Thursday June 23rd in the village of Aspet in the Pyrenees mountains in France.
-Participants will be expected to bring laptops with Matlab installed so as to be able to participate in the practical sessions.
+Participants will be expected to bring laptops with MATLAB installed so as to be able to participate in the practical sessions.
 The workshops will consist of two parts: the first part on Monday June 20th is an advanced single-trial EEG processing one-day symposium will be